DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 ![image](https://drive.google.com/uc?export=view&id=1G_fs_XQK9gbGLjTQVhNKp25OjR5LnvGQ)

 **Background**
+The user ends up here if they choose to stay on earth.
+This scene visually is very similar to the outside scene except the music is more hopeful and the sky is blue, and more welcoming.

 **Interactions Sequence**
+There are no interactions here, just a teleportation area and inner-monologue that plays, followed by a defined period of silence before the application quits.

 **Implementation**
+Exactly the same as scene six :>

 ## Visuals
 The aesthetic of our game aimed to revolve around a voxel world, where the environment is pixelated and objects are in remote resemblance to Minecraft.